salesforcecli/plugin-packaging/messages/package_version_create.md

 # longDefinitionfile

 The path to a definition file similar to scratch org definition file that contains the list of features and org preferences that the metadata of the package version depends on.

-# dir

-path to directory that contains the contents of the package version

-# longDir

-The path to the directory that contains the contents of the package version.

 # branch